How to Conduct A Customer Experience Mystery Shopper

-Adding the phrase ‘Customer Experience’ in front of something doesn’t make it so.
-And this applies to Mystery Shopper research.
-A Customer Experience Mystery Shopper is something very particular and special.
+A Customer Experience Mystery Shopper program is something very particular and special.

-Cool I thought – it will be interesting to see what a Customer experience-based Mystery Shopper Award looks like as per a global vendor.
+I thought – Cool.
+It will be interesting to see what a Customer Experience-based Mystery Shopper Award looks like as per a global vendor.

 A short time later, I was helping a hospitality Client set up the Quality Assurance program for their Contact Centre.